loiccoyle/loiccoyle.github.io/content/projects/phomo.md

 An alternative method to speed up the distance metric computation is to use the GPU to accelerate the computation. `phomo` provides a `CUDA` kernel which computes the loss metric on the GPU.
 This requires the user to have a compatible GPU as well as enough VRAM to store the master regions and tiles. `phomo` uses the [`numba` library](https://numba.readthedocs.io/en/stable/cuda/overview.html) to compile `python` code to `CUDA` kernels.
 This method significantly speeds up the distance matrix computation.

-> An example showcasing these two methods is provided in the [example performance notebook](https://github.com/loiccoyle/phomo/blob/main/examples/performance.ipynb). **On my system, GPU acceleration leads to a 30x speed increase.**
+> An example showcasing these two methods is provided in the [performance example](https://loiccoyle.com/phomo/usage/python_package/performance/). **On my system, GPU acceleration leads to a 30x speed increase.**